feliperohdee/map-map/README.md

 		const mapMap = new Map('key', new Map());

 but better.
-It takes care to create SETS automatically on set, and remove keys where the SET is empty, it inherits MAP, so all MAP method are available, obviously.
+It takes care to create MAPS automatically on set, and remove keys where the MAP is empty, it inherits MAP, so all MAP method are available, obviously.

 ## Usage